elishaukpong/ci-cd-workflow/README.md

 `production.ci-workflow.test:82` and `staging.ci-workflow.test:81` respectfully after we are done setting up.

 ## Base Requirements
-While this might sound very intuitive but its worthy of mention that you need to have docker installed on the machine you want to run this simulation on.
+While this might sound very intuitive but it is worthy of mention that you need to have docker installed on the machine you want to run this simulation on.

 ## Steps to setup simulation